Creating and Executing a Strategic Plan

 Vision: The North Star

-While financial metrics matter, vision goes beyond just numbers.
-A compelling vision unites and motivates the organization by providing both qualitative and quantitative elements that help everyone understand where the business is headed and why their contribution matters.
-As Alex Judd observes:
+While financial metrics matter, vision extends beyond just numbers.
+A compelling vision unites and motivates the organization by providing both qualitative and quantitative elements that help everyone understand where the business heads and why their contribution matters.

 "When people think about vision in the marketplace, they often think about profitability goals or revenue targets.
 And while that's part of what you want, rarely is it everything."